BrainSegDMlF: A Dynamic Fusion-enhanced SAM for Brain Lesion Segmentation: Related Work

 \subsection{Multimodal medical image segmentation}

 Multimodal learning enhances model representation capability by leveraging multi-source information.
-Single-modality data is inherently limited and cannot comprehensively reflect physiological conditions.
-In clinical practice, multimodal imaging is widely used to support diagnosis.
-MRI, as the preferred modality for brain-related diseases, captures tissue characteristics and pathological information through sequences such as T1, T2, FLAIR, and T1CE, providing complementary perspectives.However, current research often focuses on improving image quality by incorporating auxiliary modalities as prior information into the target modality.
+MRI, as the preferred modality for brain-related diseases, captures tissue characteristics and pathological information through sequences such as T1, T2, FLAIR, and T1CE, providing complementary perspectives.However, existing studies have merely treated the data as prior information in a simplistic manner.
 For instance, Wang et al.\cite{wang2018automatic} designed a cascaded architecture that combines multimodal data as input for brain tumor segmentation.
 Myronenko et al.\cite{myronenko20183d} also integrated multimodal data as input, augmenting a U-Net architecture with a VAE branch for image reconstruction.
 Z. Jiang et al.\cite{jiang2020two} proposed a two-stage cascaded U-Net for segmenting multimodal brain tumor data.
 Y. Zhang\cite{zhang2021modality} embedded multimodal CT images through a fully connected layer as input.
 Despite their effectiveness, these approaches fail to explore how to integrate complementary information from different modalities to form a unified and efficient representation.This has motivated us to investigate multimodal fusion in the context of image segmentation.